Although Terry Clay may not appear on screen, he plays a major role in University of Lynchburg’s sports broadcasts.

 Sometimes, though, he picks up a camera himself and helps film a game.
 “Directing can get kinda stressful so, working the camera helps to de-stress,” he said.

 Terry is a production assistant intern for Lynchburg Hornets Sports Network.
 As a senior majoring in communication studies with an electronic media emphasis, Terry finds that his internship is giving him practical experience with the theories and skills he is learning in the classroom.
-It also allows him to make a positive impact on the presentation of Lynchburg College’s athletics program.
+It also allows him to make a positive impact on the presentation of University of Lynchburg’s athletics program.

 Terry’s talent and initiative have helped LHSN director Joe Hutzler bring the College’s sports broadcasting to a new level.
 When asked to describe Terry’s work, Hutzler said, “The better question is what he doesn’t do.”
 In addition to directing live broadcasts during games, Terry directs The Daily Buzz, a daily show that highlights recent athletics news and upcoming games.
 Terry also shoots, video, produces segments, and creates original music for shows.